The House on Mango Street: Adaptations

 In 2017, composer Derek Bermel, with the permission of Sandra Cisneros, created Mango Suite, an orchestral suite with choreography and with monologues drawn from the novel.
 The piece was commissioned for the Chautauqua Institution by Francis and Cindy Letro, in honor of Tom and Jane Becker, and had its world premier on July 22, 2017.
 The performance combined the efforts of the Chautauqua Symphony Orchestra, Chautauqua Theater Company, the Charlotte Ballet and the Chautauqua Voice Program.

-On January 22, 2020, Deadline Hollywood reported that The House on Mango Street would be adapted into a television series by Gaumont Film Company, which previously produced the largely Spanish language series Narcos.
+On January 22, 2020, Deadline Hollywood reported that The House on Mango Street would be adapted into a television series by Gaumont, which previously produced the largely Spanish language series Narcos.

 Derek Bermel and Sandra Cisneros are also collaborating to develop an opera adaptation of The House on Mango Street.
 Cisneros is the librettist and the work will have its official premiere in July 2025 at the Glimmerglass Festival in upstate New York.

+In 2026, Julianna Rubio Slager, artistic director of Ballet 5:8’s Second Company, choregraphed a new ballet based on the novel that follows Esperanza's coming of age through a series of vignettes.
+With support from NEA Big Read, Healing Illinois, and Arts Midwest as a part of America 250, Ballet 5:8 offered a series of events in conjunction with performances, including storytimes and movement-based workshops through community organizations and public libraries, and scheduled an appearance by Sandra Cisneros at the May 8th premiere.